sxenon/StarArchive/README.md

 （2）An HTTP+HTTP/2 client for Android and Java applications. https://github.com/square/okhttp

 （3）A delightful networking framework for iOS, OS X, watchOS, and tvOS. https://github.com/AFNetworking/AFNetworking

+（4）A barebones WebSocket client and server implementation written in 100% Java. https://github.com/TooTallNate/Java-WebSocket

 9、视图增强